sal55/langs/Qlang/readme.md

 ### Examples

-Basic one should be listed above.
+Basic ones should be listed above.

 ### Running the examples